 Born of sorrow in the Highlands of Scotland, Le Reno Amps have been tugging at heartstrings and assaulting eardrums with their taut melodies, close harmonies and sharp sardonic lyrics for some time now.
 Always indifferent to the current musical fashion, Le Reno Amps don't buck trends, they aim to start them.

 The over-arching feeling is one of big tunes backing up an underlying melancholy that is cosseted, cherished and wallowed in until it is just beginning to turn to a new day.
-Songs are sadness-tinged explorations, picking at the scabs of old emotional wounds set to jaunty tunes, none more so than on the borderline sociopathic You Must Remember, and the barn-storming, Stuck In Your Throat.
-Both songs boast deceptively uncomplicated melodies, with lyrics that deal with ordinary situations and insecurities, sorrowful yet sweet, uplifting, humorous and soulful, with some art-rock weirdness thrown in with fervent enthusiasm.
+Songs are sadness-tinged explorations, picking at the scabs of old emotional wounds set to jaunty tunes, sorrowful yet sweet, uplifting, humorous and soulful, with some art-rock weirdness thrown in with fervent enthusiasm.

-Self-confessed workaholics, on their previous record Tear It Open, Le Reno Amps crafted a video to accompany each song and were dutifully rewarded a Scottish Bafta nomination for their efforts.
-They also found the time to found rock’n’pop cavalry, Armellodie Records, which has quickly manifested into one of the most exciting independent labels in the UK.
+Self-confessed workaholics Le Reno Amps have released a handful of EPs and singles in amongst their full album releases.
+On their third record, Tear It Open, the band crafted a video to accompany each song on the album and as a result they were rewarded for their efforts with a Scottish BAFTA nomination.
+They also found the time to found rock’n’pop cavalry, Armellodie Records, which as you know if you are reading this, has steadily manifested into one of the most exciting independent labels in the UK.